Passover or Easter - which should I celebrate?

 The first Passover which initiated freeing of the Israelites from the bondage of slavery has much significance and points forward to the death of Yahshua, the lamb of God, on the cross which initiated freeing us from the bondage of sin some 1575 years later.

-It is God’s command in Exodus 12:14 that ALL of us shall observe this day throughout all generations, FOREVER.
-It is NOT a Jewish thing, it is NOT a Mosaic law that went out with the cross.
-It is simply Yahweh’s command and keeping Passover annually is one of God’s ways to know that you belong to Him so He can seal you from harm during the tribulation period coming soon.
+It is God’s command in Exodus 12:14 that ALL of us shall observe this day (passover) throughout all generations, FOREVER.
+It is NOT a Jewish thing, it is NOT a Mosaic law that went out with the cross - exodus 12:14 was written before the Mosaic Laws , It is simply Yahweh’s command and keeping Passover annually is one of God’s ways to know that you belong to Him so He can seal you from harm during the tribulation period coming soon.
 Again, Easter is NOT Passover.
 Easter is Satan’s substitute pagan celebration of eggs, and chicks and pretty bunnies symbolizing pagan fertility rites created so you will not honor God’s Passover.
 Yahweh has seven special times each year that are HIS.
 We will discuss each as they come along.

 Passover is not a feastday in itself

-but a commemoration of the "passing over" and ushers in the Feast of Unleavened Bread wherein the first and last days are Sabbaths – meaning rest, worship and no work on those days, April 9th and April 15th.
-Passover occurs on Wednesday day April 8th this year (beginning Tuesday April 7th at sundown) The Feast of unleavened bread goes from April 9th through April 15th.
+but a commemoration of the "passing over" and ushers in the Feast of Unleavened Bread wherein the first and last days are Sabbaths – meaning rest, worship and no work on those days.
+Passover always occurs in the evening of Nisan 14 not in the first part of the evening of Nisan 15 as the Jews currently celebrate it.
 Remember God’s days are sundown to sundown, not midnight to midnight.

 Why unleavened bread?
 One of the things we are required to do during the week of the Feast of Unleavened Bread is to have NO leaven or yeast in our homes and to use no yeast in cooking during that week.
 As the exodus from Egypt was abrupt, bread did not have time to rise.
 They threw the unrisen bread over their shoulders, stuffed dough into their clothes and began the Exodus; hence the FeastDay week called the Feast of Unleavened Bread.